 • Facilitates dialogue skillfully

-• Fosters balanced partiality, critical reflection, and relational accountability among participants
+• Fosters balanced partiality, critical reflection, and relational accountability

 • Demonstrates relational accountability